Reflections on the four facets of symmetry: how physics exemplifies rational thinking: Projection

 ($\mathrm{P_N}$) \textit{The problem of now:} In physics, all the points of the world line of a system are treated on an equal footing.
 In the space-time zone where intelligence has emerged, what does select a special thin slice of time we call present ?

 ($\mathrm{P_S}$) \textit{The problem of self:} Among all the conscious minds, what does favour the special one you call your self ?

-As Born recalls about a quantum measurement \begin{quotation} { Expressed in mathematical terms the word projection is perfectly justified since the main operation is a direct generalisation of the geometrical act of projecting, only in a space of many, often infinitely many, dimensions} \cite{Born53a}. \end{quotation}
+As Born recalls about a quantum measurement \begin{quotation} { Expressed in mathematical terms the word projection is perfectly justified since the main operation is a direct generalisation of the geometrical act of projecting, only in a space of many, often infinitely many, dimensions} \citep{Born53a}. \end{quotation}

 Some connections between these problems have been proposed.
 If Darwinian selection has not shaped our brains like a digital device, it has neither prepared us for a natural apprehension of the world at small scales.
-After one century of controversy on the quantum measurement issues, we still do not know if we will be able to obtain, within a consistent theory, the reduction of a (possibly diagonalised by decoherence) density operator to a pure state or if this problem is irreducible any further because of our intrinsic limitations.
-This last line of pursuit follows a tradition ultimately stem from Bohr and also endorsed later on by \citeasnoun[part~III]{Wigner95a}, and now defended by \citeasnoun{Penrose97a}, who proposed to relate $\mathrm{P_Q}$ to $\mathrm{P_S}$.
+After one century of controversy on the quantum measurement issues, despite the recent progress on the understanding of the role played by environment (see note~\ref{fn:measurement}), we still do not know if we will be able to obtain, within a consistent theory, the reduction of a (possibly diagonalised by decoherence) density operator to a pure state or if this problem is irreducible any further because of our intrinsic limitations.
+This last line of pursuit follows a tradition initiated by Bohr and later endorsed by \citet[part~III]{Wigner95a} and now defended by \citet{Penrose97a}, who proposed to relate $\mathrm{P_Q}$ to $\mathrm{P_S}$.
+It is worth noting that another approach of $\mathrm{P_S}$ was proposed by \citet[Epilogue]{Schrodinger44a}.

-By the way, if we consider $\mathrm{P_S}$ the opposite way by reversing its terms, viz. if we ask how we can infer the existence of other selves, we just face the old problem of other minds \cite{Avramides01a}.
+By the way, if we consider $\mathrm{P_S}$ the opposite way by reversing its terms, viz. if we ask how we can infer the existence of other selves, we just face the old problem of other minds \citep{Avramides01a}.
 Nevertheless, I find the problem of self much more interesting than the problem of other minds because the latter finds naturally its answer in the necessity of escaping from a sterile kind of noological solipsism.